-Home interiors post WW2 were featured prominently in Women’s magazines and designed by architects.
-Displayed in department stores, the plan services in Victoria and then NSW (although it had a service in the 1920s that closed), helped kick off the post-war boom in building and interiors, with Australians possessing a desire to create something new, and something to respond to our unique landscape and light.
+The most successful of the small plan services was in Victoria, and led by architect and writer Robin Boyd.
+NSW had a service in the 1920s but it closed, and later re-opened with post-war demand and pressure from the newspapers.
+Mass migration and new technology all helped kick off the post-war boom in building and interiors, with Australians possessing a desire to create something new for themselves, and something that would respond to our unique landscape and climate.

-The NSW Small Homes Service in 1953 preceded Sun-Line Homes in 1958, and then Pettit & Sevitt in 1961.
-The long, low lines of the now-iconic Beachcomber by Nino Sydney for Lend Lease also arrived around 1962, as well a number of house formats you might recognise around Sydney and beyond.
+The NSW Small Homes Service in 1953 preceded Sun-Line Homes in 1958 – a forward thinking project home builder which later led to the founding of Pettit & Sevitt in 1961.
+The long, low lines of the now-iconic Beachcomber by Nino Sydney for Lendlease Homes also arrived around 1961, as well a number of house ‘formats’ you might recognise around Sydney and beyond.
+Perhaps you own such a house from the many house plans available at the time?
+Cottages, flat roofers, bungalows, courtyard houses and fibro houses were just some of the small homes available to Australians before the 1960s, in addition to architect-designed houses for those in the professional pay grade.

 Read about The Small Homes Service